Loreto1306/api-navsiworks/README.md

 # Navisworks Automation API (Flask + Python.NET)

 This project provides an automation API for Autodesk Navisworks Manage, built with Python and Flask, designed to streamline the creation of model reviews based on structured input data sent from a PHP system.
-It integrates a web environment (PHP) with the desktop environment of Navisworks through the Autodesk Automation API, accessed using `.NET` libraries (`controls.dll`, `api.dll`) via `pythonnet`.
+It integrates a web environment (PHP) with the desktop environment of Navisworks through the Autodesk Automation API, accessed using `.NET` libraries (`controls.dll`, `api.dll`, `automation.dll`) via `pythonnet`.

 ---